Fastlane (2021): Preliminary matches

-The actual pay-per-view opened with Nia Jax and Shayna Baszler (accompanied by Reginald) defending the WWE Women's Tag Team Championship against SmackDown Women's Champion Sasha Banks and Bianca Belair.
+The actual event opened with Nia Jax and Shayna Baszler (accompanied by Reginald) defending the WWE Women's Tag Team Championship against SmackDown Women's Champion Sasha Banks and Bianca Belair.
 In the climax, as Banks applied the Bank Statement on Baszler, Belair attacked Jax to prevent Jax from breaking the submission, however, Jax shoved Belair onto Banks, voiding the submission.
 As Banks was arguing with Belair, Baszler took advantage and performed a roll-up on a distracted Banks to retain the titles.
 Following the match, Banks blamed Belair for their loss and slapped Belair before departing backstage.

 Following the match, the commentators spoke about the scheduled match between Shane McMahon and Braun Strowman, after which, footage was shown from earlier in the day that Shane injured his leg during his training.
 After the footage, Shane came out of the trainer's room wielding a crutch and with his knee wrapped up.
 Elias and Jaxson Ryker then approached Shane about doing a concert at WrestleMania.
 Shane then stated that he has an idea.

 Next, Big E defended the Intercontinental Championship against Apollo Crews.
 Big E reversed a pin attempt by Crews into his own pin attempt to retain the title.
 Following the match, Crews attacked Big E.

 Backstage for an Old Spice advertisement, Akira Tozawa was in search of 24/7 Champion R-Truth, who was hiding in the Old Spice display.
 Old Spice representative Joseph Average (portrayed by NXT and WWE Performance Center trainee Erik Bugez) then accidentally pinned R-Truth to win the championship after the shelf of deodorants fell over.
 R-Truth then performed a roll-up on Average to win back the title for his record 51st 24/7 Championship.